edunatalec/valiform/README.md

 **Valiform** is a package for managing and validating forms in Flutter, built on top of **validart**.
 It provides a simple interface for handling form states, validation, and integration with `FormState`.

+For more details and a complete example, visit the [official example](https://pub.dev/packages/valiform/example) on pub.dev.

 ## Installation

 Add **valiform** to your project: